fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 # Drum Type Meter reader

-This is the instructions for reading the values of a Drum Type Meter and sending the reading values to an MQTT broker.
+This is the instructions for reading the values of a Drum Type Meter and sending the reading values to an MQTT Broker.

 ## Specifications